ncbi/robotframework-pageobjects/README.md

 #### Setting individual options/data

-Both Robot and Python IFT tests support setting options/data via environment variables.
+Both Robot and Python tests using page objects support setting options/data via environment variables.
 For example, you can change the local browser from phantomjs (default) to Firefox by setting the browser option via the PO_BROWSER environment variable:

 	$ export PO_BROWSER=firefox